east-sussex-county-council/Escc.AzureDeployment/README.md

 ## How to configure and use Escc.AzureDeployment for a new website

 Create a new git repository in a sibling folder of Escc.AzureDeployment.
-Copy the contents of the `ExampleSite` folder from this project and customise them for your site.
+Copy the contents of the `ExampleSite` folder from this project, and run the following command to copy bootstrap code from this project into your new repository:

+`..\Escc.AzureDeployment\UpdateDeploymentScript.cmd`

+Now customise `DeployOnAzure.cmd` to create a custom Kudu deployment script for the website.
 (See 'Deploy applications on Azure using a Kudu deployment script' below for more on how to write `DeployOnAzure.cmd`.)

-When you're ready to deploy to Azure, run the following command:

-`..\Escc.AzureDeployment\UpdateDeploymentScript.cmd`

-This will create a custom Kudu deployment script for the website.
 You can then set up the Azure Website as a remote for your repository and push to it.

-Each time you update `DeployOnAzure.cmd`, for example to add a new application, run `UpdateDeploymentScript.cmd` and push your repository again to your remote on Azure.
+Each time you update `DeployOnAzure.cmd`, for example to add a new application, commit your changes and  push your repository again to your remote on Azure.

+If you ever need to update your script to use a newer version of `Escc.AzureDeployment`, you can just run `..\Escc.AzureDeployment\UpdateDeploymentScript.cmd` again from your repository.

 ## Deploy applications on Azure using a Kudu deployment script